-e The smallest positive number that can be distinguished from zero.
+&lt;sup>e The smallest positive number that can be distinguished from zero.
 This is the absolute lower limit of the format.

-f The largest finite number that can be stored.
-Attempting to increase this number by addition or multiplication causes overflow and generates infinity (in general). g Zero Strictly speaking they show plus zero.
-Zero with a sign bit of 1 minus zero, is treated differently by some operations although the comparison operations (for g Zero.
+Zero.
 Strictly speaking, they show plus zero.
 Zero with a sign bit of 1, minus zero, is treated differently by some operations, although the comparison operations (for example == and !=) report that the two types of zero are equal.

-H The second seco h There are two types of NaNs, signaling NaNs and quiet NaNs.
+h There are two types of NaNs, signaling NaNs and quiet NaNs.
 Quiet NaNs have a 1 in the first bit of Frac, and signaling NaNs have a zero there.
 The difference is that signaling NaNs cause an exception when used, whereas quiet NaNs do not.